-On October 1 following implementation of Stage 6 Water Rationing, the District shall suspend the issuance of Water Permits that utilize a public or private Water Use Credit.
+On October 1 Immediately following implementation declaration of Stage 6 Water Rationing, the District shall suspend the issuance acceptance of all Water Permits applications that utilize a public or private Water Use Credit.
+All pending Water Permits not issued within 120 days of declaration shall be suspended.

-G. REDUCTION GOAL-Reduction Goal
+G. REDUCTION GOAL-Reduction-Goal